unfriendly/shitty_timer/README.md

   > (Compare this value to the number of recorded of calls made (and the diff of our host RDTSC call) to make sure the number is not wildly inaccurate)

-- Then just passthrough my external timers value for every RDTSC call
+- Then just passthrough the external timers value for every RDTSC call

+> (This is a simple overview and the code is alot more complex)